 - Determine if there is imminent danger to you, the child(ren) or any adult in the home, including the person with the mental illness. - If there is imminent danger, leave the home and call 911 or other emergency services (including the Pawnee Mental Health Crisis Hotline at 1-800-609-2002).
 Follow their directions for next steps. - Call the PAT Coordinator to advise him or her of the situation. - Upon return to the office, debrief with the PAT Coordinator, who will document details of the situation for program use. - Contact the family as safety permits (in consultation with the PAT Coordinator) to ensure that everyone is safe.
-Assure the parents that you will continue to work with them (if possible) within program guidelines. - Follow up on the services the family is receiving and make resource connections for any further services needed.
-Document Resource Connections within the Personal Visit Record in the family file. - If you believe someone is in danger of a mental health crisis during a telephone call: - Get as much information about his/her location as possible. - Tell the person you are calling 911 or other emergency services, unless you fear doing so may worsen the situation or cause the caller to hang up.
-Try to keep the caller on the line by using another telephone or asking someone else to make the call to 911 or other emergency services. - o If possible, consult with PAT Coordinator during the call or immediately after the call - Stay in contact with the family as safety permits - If in doubt about any unusual situation, consult with the PAT Coordinator immediately.
+Assure the parents that you will continue to work with and support them (if possible) within program guidelines. - Follow up on the services the family is receiving, make resource connections for any further services needed and determine if the family's needs are being met.
+Document Resource Connections and discussion of needs/services within the Personal Visit Record in the family file. - If you believe someone is in danger of a mental health crisis during a telephone call: - Get as much information about his/her location as possible. - Tell the person you are calling 911 or other emergency services, unless you fear doing so may worsen the situation or cause the caller to hang up.
+Try to keep the caller on the line by using another telephone or asking someone else to make the call to 911 or other emergency services. - If possible, consult with PAT Coordinator during the call or immediately after the call. - Stay in contact with the family as safety permits. - If in doubt about any unusual situation, consult with the PAT Coordinator immediately.
 If a child is in danger, report to DCF or law enforcement immediately (according to Child Abuse/Neglect Reporting Protocol above), and then consult with PAT Coordinator.

-\In a mental health crisis, NEVER transport families or individuals.
+In a mental health crisis, NEVER transport families or individuals.